marmelab/react-admin/docs/Inputs.md

 <SelectInput source="gender" choices={choices} optionText={<FullNameField />}/>
 ```

-Enabling the `allowEmpty` props adds an empty choice (with a default `null` value, which you can overwrite with the `emptyValue` prop) on top of the options, and makes the value nullable:
+Enabling the `allowEmpty` props adds an empty choice (with a default `null` value, which you can overwrite with the `emptyValue` prop) on top of the options, and makes the value nullable.
+You can furthermore customize the `MenuItem` for the empty choice by using the `emptyText` prop, which can receive either a string or a React Element, which doesn't receive any props.
 ```jsx
 <SelectInput source="category" allowEmpty emptyValue="" choices={[
     { id: 'programming', name: 'Programming' },